Chapter 2 : Chapter 1

 All four turned and looked at me in shock, almost as if they had forgotten I could hear them.
 James, once again, was the spokesperson.
 “Okay, what I’m about to tell you is very true, it is not a joke and you have to take it seriously, okay?”
 I nodded.
 “Us four are wizards, and there are many more witches and wizards living all over the world today.
 It’s against our law to reveal ourselves to those who cannot practice magic, or muggles.”
 I nodded again.
 “Last night, you were attacked by a werewolf.
 Because we were close by we were able to rescue you and take care of you.
 Unfortunately, you cannot go home now… you’re quite stuck here, because we need to keep taking care of you and also you’re classified as highly dangerous and pose a threat to all your neighbors.”

+He seemed serious.
+But how could he be?
+I looked back and forth between the four men, trying to see if one of them was about to crack a smile and tell me I was on a hidden camera show.
+But nothing.
 “So first you guys tell me magic is real and now you tell me I’ve been bitten by a werewolf?
 You’re kidding me, right?
 I’ll take that first bit to my grave, I believe you, I’ve seen you floating things around, James, but the second part?
 Nope.
 No sir, I’m going home as soon as I can because I’m perfectly fine besides a few minor scratches.
 I am not staying here to be held hostage for others safety.
 You’re probably just covering your own behinds because you broke your law revealing yourselves to me.
 But I promise I won’t say a thing, really, people would call me a lunatic, so I’d kindly like to have my own clothes back and I’ll be heading back.
 Thanks for the bandages, it was really kind of you, really-”

 Moony spoke again, this time very seriously.
 “I’m afraid we can’t let you leave.
 I know how dangerous you are now.”
 He swallowed, “I’m the one that bit you.”